aiDAPTIV-Phison/aiDAPTIV-Integration-Chat_with_Github/aiDAPTIV_Files/User_Guide/README_aidaptiv.md

 1. **Initial Setup**
    - Wait for the application to finish initializing its components(OpenWebUI backend and Github MCP server).
 Once initialization completes, your browser will automatically open the `Chat With GitHub` interface.
    - If the setup is successful, a new chat titled `Asking Github Repository (Example)` will appear automatically.
-   - You may continue asking question in this chat or create a new one to ask about another Github repository with accelerated inference speed (via KV Cache reuse).
    - If you want to ask questions, you must **enable the Github tool use** before starting inference:
      - At the center of your page, you will see a chat box.
 Near the left bottom corner of the chat box, you can locate an icon beside "+", click on the button (Integrations)
      - Click on `Tools >`.